-- Yellow triangle: Safety symbol alerting to a hazard.
-Refer to Table 3. - Red circle with line: Prohibition symbol to avoid a situation which may lead to a hazard, personal injury and/or property damage.
-Refer to Table 4. - Blue circle: Mandatory action to avoid a hazard resulting in personal injury and/or property damage.
-Refer to Table 5.
+- Red circle with line: Prohibition symbol to avoid a situation which may lead to a hazard, personal injury and/or property damage.
+Table 4 - Blue circle: Mandatory action to avoid a hazard resulting in personal injury and/or property damage.
+Table 5